CommunityHiQ/Instructions/README.md

 - Remember to add the possible files to VS project so those will be copied while the project is compiled

+You can read environment variables in C# with:

+`Environment.GetEnvironmentVariable("EnvName", EnvironmentVariableTarget.User);`

+You can set environment variables locally in powershell by

+`[System.Environment]::SetEnvironmentVariable('HiQAzureADTestPassword','#',[System.EnvironmentVariableTarget]::User)`

+In GitHub Action environment variables are added via Secrets (under Settings).

 ## Documentation

 Documentation to README.md file, GitHub shows it nicely